 - Building the new, all-electronic Elgin O'Hare Western Access Project;

-- Planning studies for the Illinois Route 53/120 Project and other emerging projects.
+- Planning studies for the Tri-County Access Project and other emerging projects.

 The Move Illinois Program is funded by bonds and toll revenue generated through a toll rate increase for passenger vehicles in 2012 and a previously approved increase for commercial vehicles beginning in 2015.